What’s the Difference Between Merit- and Need-Based Financial Aid?

 Most colleges use the FAFSA to decide how much of their own money, referred to as “institutional money,” to award to students.

-The second financial aid form is called the CSS PROFILE and is used by a limited number of schools (400 colleges) to determine how they will award their institutional aid.
+The second financial aid form is called the CSS Profile and is used by a limited number of schools (400 colleges) to determine how they will award their institutional aid.

-The PROFILE requires families to submit a lot more information about their financial status than the FAFSA.
+The CSS Profile requires families to submit a lot more information about their financial status than the FAFSA.
+However, CSS Profile schools tend to provide much more generous need-based aid.

 Colleges Get to Decide Your Financial Need